isoriano1968/GNOME_3_for_OpenIndiana/README.md

 Now we do have all the dependencies found within the gnome components.

-Then I use a little c program to identify the unique dependencies (system packages) and those linked to another component within the gnome components folder (see check4.c)
+Then I use a little c program to identify the unique dependencies (system packages) and those linked to another component within the gnome components folder (see gnome-dep-check.c)

+Ok, now we have to check whether the packages without dependencies are available on OpenIndiana (add) or not available at all (e.g. accountsservice exists on Solaris but not on OpenIndiana).